kitspace/1clickBOM/README.md

     * Warn about filling already filled carts
     * Handling of logins
     * Auto-merge multiple entries of the same component
+    * Allow adding components to BOM from the component page
+    * Ability to output BOM to TSV.

 * 1.0.0
     * Allow for multiple vendors per item